iamtango/React-Learning/README.md

 }
 ```

-<a> tag made an network request or call while <Link> doesnot made any requests to an server it
+anchor tag made an network request or call while Link doesnot made any requests to an server it
 Link tag is use as a client side routing
 while anchor tag is used as a server side routing

+if u want to access the any property in class then u have top use "this" keyword

+#### After the Render useEffect is called and render means whole body will be render

+#### In the class base component first Constructor will be called then render() will be called then after that componentDidMount will be called

+- If we need to Make any api call then we need to write this in the componentDidMount